AI-powered content analysis: Using generative AI to measure media and communication content

 • Quick computer check

-Organization: Now, at the latest, form teams for the evaluation study.
+Organization: Form teams for the evaluation study.
 The goal is to create teams with diverse skill sets.
 In my experience, three to five persons are a good team size, but your preferences might differ.

 (7) 25.
 11.: Design evaluation study